ubports/docs.ubports.com/porting/configure_test_fix/Overlay.rst

 Overlay files in Gitlab CI script-based builds
 ----------------------------------------------

 When using Gitlab CI script-based builds (see :ref:`Gitlab-CI`) overlay files and directories have to be placed in in the repository below ``overlay/system`` in a directory tree mirroring the structure of the root filesystem.

-Note that any overlay file placed in that directory tree will overwrite an existing file on the root filesystem.
+By default, the build system will cause the file to be overwriten directly in the filesystem.
+This allows arbitrary files to be added to the rootfs, but can cause problem when the overlaid file gets updated in the base system as part of the delta upgrade.
+Ubuntu Touch 16.04 supports only this mode.

 While Ubuntu Touch 16.04 only allows overlaying files by overwriting them, in case of Ubuntu Touch 20.04 or later versions the mount-based overlay files should be used instead.
-Thus overlay files and directories should be placed in a directory tree below ``overlay/system/opt/halium-overlay`` in the repository rather than directly below ``overlay/system``.
+This can be done by specifying ``deviceinfo_use_overlaystore="true"`` in the port's ``deviceinfo``.
+If the port is not using the shared building script, it'll have to transition to the shared build script too.
+When the option is being set, the build script ensures that the file ends up inside ``/opt/halium-overlay`` in the system, and gets mounted in the same way as ``system.img`` builds.
+Thus, the same config and limitations apply.

 Example
 ^^^^^^^

-Following the above example on Ubuntu Touch 20.04, adding the overlay files ``/lib/udev/rules.d/70-android.rules`` and ``/etc/ubuntu-touch-session.d/android.conf`` requires them to end up below ``/opt/halium-overlay`` on the resulting filesystem, that is as ``/opt/halium-overlay/lib/udev/rules.d/70-android.rules`` and ``/opt/halium-overlay/etc/ubuntu-touch-session.d/android.conf``.
-This is achieved by placing them at ``overlay/system/opt/halium-overlay/lib/udev/rules.d/70-android.rules`` and ``overlay/system/opt/halium-overlay/etc/ubuntu-touch-session.d/android.conf`` in the repository.
+Following the above example, overlaying files ``/lib/udev/rules.d/70-android.rules`` and ``/etc/ubuntu-touch-session.d/android.conf`` requires placing the file at ``overlay/system/lib/udev/rules.d/70-android.rules`` and ``overlay/system/etc/ubuntu-touch-session.d/android.conf`` in the repository.

+For ports with ``deviceinfo_use_overlaystore="true"`` running Ubuntu Touch 20.04, the files will end up in ``/opt/halium-overlay/``, and will be bind-mounted into their respective places.

-In case of Ubuntu Touch 16.04 the files on the root filesystem need to be overwritten due to the lack of mount-based overlay files and must thus be placed at ``overlay/system/lib/udev/rules.d/70-android.rules`` and ``overlay/system/etc/ubuntu-touch-session.d/android.conf`` in the repository.
+In case of Ubuntu Touch 16.04 or port without ``deviceinfo_use_overlaystore="true"``, the files on the root filesystem will be overwritten due to the lack of mount-based overlay files.

 Building on GitLab CI
 ^^^^^^^^^^^^^^^^^^^^^